bbadzioch/bbadzioch.github.io/python_workshop.md

 Jupyter Notebook files used during this workshop are posted below.
 Each notebook is posted as an ipynb file (which can be downloaded and opened in Jupyter Noptebook) and as an html file (viewable online).
-I did not cover Notebook 3 during the workshop due to lack of time.

 * Notebook 1: Jupyter and Python Basics:  [ipynb](CDSE_Python_1_Intro.ipynb)  [html](CDSE_Python_1_Intro.html)